US-CBP/cbp-style-guide/src/docs/components/alerts.md

 - System notifications appear in in the top right corner of the screen
 - They are usually triggered by events _unrelated_ to the user's interactions
-- They can be closable and can have other action buttons or links.
+- They can be closable and can have other action buttons or links
 - Notifications with low importance (info or success) can close automatically after 5 seconds (if desired)
 - Notifications with high importance (warning or danger) should not close automatically, unless the situation has been resolved in some other way

 __Types:__

-- __Info__ notifications can be used for general messages that aren't particularly critical
+- __Info__ notifications can be used for general messages that aren’t particularly critical.
-- __Success__ notifications can be used for positive messages that don't have a context to associate it with
+- __Success__ notifications can be used for positive messages that don’t have a context to associate it with.
-- __Warning__ notifications can be used for messages that likely require attention
+- __Warning__ notifications can be used for messages that likely require attention.
-- __Danger__ notifications can be used for critical messages that require immediate attention
+- __Danger__ notifications can be used for critical messages that require immediate attention.

 {::nomarkdown}
 <div class="pl-preview">